FabienFerrero/UCA_Board/Arduino_Code/LORAWAN/OTAA/LED_CONTROLLER/readme.md

-# What this code is doing ?
+# What the code is doing ?
 * LoRaWan OTAA activation
 * Adaptative Spreading factor
 * Control a RGB LED